jenseng/remix-incremental-migration-demos/packages/incremental-black-box-to-remix-upgrade-path-via-proxy/README.md

-# Migrate an app to Remix by proxying
+# Migrate any app to Remix by proxying

-This is an example of how you can incrementally migrate a legacy app to Remix.
+This is an example of how you can use proxying to incrementally migrate an app to Remix.
 This could be a fully server-rendered app (e.g. Rails, PHP), a kitchen-sink React app (e.g. Next.js), or a non-React single-page-app (Vue, Preact, etc).

 ## Considerations